Privacy Notice

 • The personal data has to be erased in order to comply with a legal obligation.

-However, if we have collected and are processing data about you to comply with a legal obligation for the performance of a public interest task or exercise of official authority, i.e. because we have a legal duty to do so in our functioning as an Integrated Care Board, then the right to erasure does not apply.
+However, if we have collected and are processing data about you to comply with a legal obligation for the performance of a public interest task or exercise of official authority, i.e. because we have a legal duty to do so in our functioning as an ICB, then the right to erasure does not apply.

 The right to restrict processing